microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-updatepolicy.md

 ---
 title: "updatePolicy resource type"
-description: "Entity that governs the deployment of content to an associated deploymentAudience."
+description: "Represents an entity that governs the deployment of content to an associated deploymentAudience."
 author: "ryan-k-williams"
 ms.localizationpriority: medium
 ms.prod: "w10"